smileyan448/WordCom/ProPrecess/README.md

 'mapping_code' folder includes the source code for mapping the original corpus to the word space of its subset.

-The executive files incuding sampling.exe, mapping.exe, prepro.exe complied in Windows 7.0 are provided.
+The executive files of several steps of WordCom incuding sampling.exe, mapping.exe, prepro.exe complied in Windows 7.0 are provided in the folder.